Book a STEM enrichment class or workshop at your facility

 Go from gamer to designer.
 Kids love playing video games, but they have even more fun playing games designed by them and their friends!
 One of Empow Studios’ most popular classes, Video Game Design encompasses storytelling, pixel art, and object-oriented programming, all through a user-friendly, 2D game design platform.
 Our non-violence policy keeps the games cringe-free and shareable once the kids bring their games home for you to play!

-Students will learn to use digital animation software, such as Stykz and OpenToonz, to create their own short animated films.
-Stykz makes it easy for beginners by incorporating pre-made figures while OpenToonz allows for more experienced artists to explore the powerful tools used by Studio Ghibli to bring their ideas to life.
-This class shows students how to animate step-by-step, allowing them to explore their creativity while learning about story-telling, time-management, and the 12 principals of animation.
-This class is great for all levels of experience.
+Students start with storyboarding – a perfect way to capitalize on kids’ natural storytelling skills.
+A great class for the younger age groups, students start by creating their characters, scenes, and stories by drawing, writing, and digitally creating their movie scripts.
+Students then will learn to use digital animation software, such as Stykz, to create their own short animated films.
+Stykz makes it easy for beginners by incorporating pre-made figures to bring their ideas to life.
+This class shows students how to animate step-by-step, allowing them to explore their creativity while learning about story-telling, time-management, and some principles of animation.

 Scratch Computer Programming